Welkom...

 • Robin Buter, "Strategic placement of Automated External Defibrillators under demand and supply uncertainty," expected to graduate in 2024

-• Eline Tsai, “From blood withdrawal to first results,” expected to graduate in 2022
+• Eline Tsai, “Operations research from blood withdrawal to first results,” expected to graduate in 2024

 • Bruno Vieira, “Advanced Logistics Optimization of the Radiotherapy Treatment,” graduated in 2020

-Graduate Student Awards Won by My Thesis Students
+Graduate Student Awards Won by My Master and PhD Students

 • Bekader (IEM & IBA alumni association) Thesis Award for IEM, first place, awarded to S.Relijveld, 2021.
 Thesis title: "Analysis on the Costs of Care for Colorectal Cancer Patients Using Australian Multicentered Linked Data".